 For Call Report purposes, banks with variable interests in variable interest entities created after January 31, 2003, must apply the provisions of Interpretation No. 46 to those entities immediately.
-As announced in FASB Staff Position No. FIN 46-6 on October 9, 2003, a bank that is a public company, or a subsidiary of a public company, and has a variable interest in a variable interest entity created before February 1, 2003, need not apply the provisions of Interpretation No. 46 to its variable interest until the end of the first interim or annual reporting period ending after December 15, 2003, as long as the public company has not issued financial statements reporting that variable interest entity in accordance with the recognition and measurement provisions of the interpretation.
+A bank that is a public company, or a subsidiary of a public company, and has a variable interest in a variable interest entity created before February 1, 2003, must apply the provisions of Interpretation No. 46 to that entity no later than the beginning of the first interim or annual reporting period beginning after June 15, 2003.
 A bank that is neither a public company nor a subsidiary of a public company, but has a variable interest in a variable interest entity created before February 15, 2003, must apply the provisions of Interpretation No. 46 to that entity no later than the end of the first annual reporting period beginning after June 15, 2003.